-Temple Shir Tikva Announces New Religious School Leadership and Community Building Curriculum
+Temple Shir Tikva Religious School Leadership and Community Building Curriculum

-Temple Shir Tikva is pleased to announce a new leadership team for its Religious School.
-Rabbi Jennifer Gubitz (center) will lead the team assisted by newly-appointed school principal Beverly Klau (left) of Natick, and new Curriculum and Family Education Director, Rhonda Magier-Cohen (right) of Framingham.
-Ms. Magier-Cohen will also lead Shir Tikva’s student teacher program, open to members of Shir Tikva's Youth Community, AISH.
+Temple Shir Tikva announced a new leadership team for its Religious School in 2013.
+Rabbi Jennifer Gubitz (center) leads the team assisted by school principal Beverly Klau (left) of Natick, and Curriculum and Family Education Director, Rhonda Magier-Cohen (right) of Framingham.
+Ms. Magier-Cohen also leads Shir Tikva’s student teacher program, open to members of Shir Tikva's Youth Community, AISH.

 Rabbi Gubitz joined Shir Tikva in July 2012 as Assistant Rabbi, with a special focus on youth and family engagement.
 She spent many years teaching and song leading at URJ (Union Reform Judaism) children’s summer camps and high school programs.
 Leading the Religious School team will extend her interest in fostering strong relationships between children across towns and age lines to help kids feel connected to each other.

-"We have an exciting calendar that will offer many ways for Shir Tikva congregants to share their personal passions and interests with each other.
+"We have an exciting calendar that offers many ways for Shir Tikva congregants to share their personal passions and interests with each other.
 In modern Jewish education – the work of developing relationships, deep personal engagement, and community building - creating Jewish experiences where kids and their families feel a sense of individual and communal belonging - is the curriculum, and it’s the template for which deeper learning and identity building can flourish," says Rabbi Gubitz.

 Principal Beverly Klau, an experienced Jewish educator and Shir Tikva 4th grade teacher, echoes that sentiment.
 "If what we're doing doesn't have to do with relationships," she says, "then we're not doing our job."
-Mentoring will now take place between grades.
-Older students will mentor younger ones, alongside student teachers who already have a major classroom presence.
-"Our overarching goal for the religious school," says Klau, "is about connections; connection to each other, and connection to being Jewish, and to the community, and to Shir Tikva in particular."
+Mentoring takes place between grades.
+Older students mentor younger ones, alongside student teachers who already have a major classroom presence.
+"Our overarching goal for the religious school," says Klau, "is about connections; connection to each other, and connection to being Jewish, and to the community, and to Shir Tikva, in particular."